 Wellbeing at work has been the buzzword of recent times, with health and safety at work more important than ever.
 With the Duke and Duchess of Cambridge throwing support behind mental health charities, it has brought to light some of the issues surrounding employee welfare.

-Providing both physical and mental support is important for a happy workforce.
+Providing both physical and mental support is important for a happy workforce and to reduce employee stress.
 It’s something all companies should strive towards, and can be encouraged with regular breaks, supporting lunch times away from desks and offering access (or discounts to) gyms or exercise facilities.
 Regular one-on-one meetings with colleagues is also a good way to keep on top of any issues.

 In these millennial-focused times we live in, it’s important to address the many people that make up a workforce, and the value they bring.
 While younger colleagues have the benefit of fresh thinking on their side, it’s also important to recognise the experience and contacts that more established workers bring.
 Some workplaces have ‘buddy schemes’ offering reciprocal mentoring; whereby a younger colleague is partnered with an older one, and they both offer support to each other in the different ways they can.
 The younger ones may be able to help with digital guidance, while older ones more behavioural support, for instance.